 Other Popular hotels in St. Lucia – South Side

 Anse Chastanet – owned by the same people that brought you Jade Mountain Resort, this is another high-end hotel on Saint Lucia.
-Jade Mountain and Anse Chastanet are the only resorts with views of both the Petit and Gros Piton mountains floating upon the Caribbean Sea
+Jade Mountain and Anse Chastanet are the only resorts with views of both the Petit and Gros Piton mountains floating upon the Caribbean Sea.
+Check out reviews and rates here

-Sugar Beach – Voted one of the best hotels in the Caribbean.
+Sugar Beach, A Viceroy Resort – Voted one of the best hotels in the Caribbean.
 Located on the white sand strip of Sugar Beach, this is the best beach on the south side of the island.
 Located on the South West Coast of Saint Lucia between the petit and Gros Piton, it has one of the best locations on the south side.
+Check out details here.

 Beaches are public on Saint Lucia so anyone can visit Sugar Beach and Stonefield Villa Resort offers free shuttles to Sugar Beach for guests.